EE Curriculum Overview

 Tracks and Capstone (Junior and Senior Years)

-Learn More About Tracks and Capstone
+- Learn More About Tracks and Capstone

 Tracks and Capstone

-In the junior and senior years, students take 9 ECE elective courses, which provides ample flexibility to explore their interests, building on the exposure to the subfields of ECE provided by the EE Core.
+In the junior and senior years, students take 9 ECE elective courses, which provides ample flexibility to explore their interests, building on the exposure to the sub-fields of ECE provided by the EE Core.
 These electives must include a depth sequence consisting of a series of electives associated with an elective track.
-Completing the majority of electives in the depth sequence in junior year is recommended, since it enables you to pursue meaningful capstone or research projects in their chosen track during senior year.
+Completing the majority of electives in the depth sequence in the junior year is recommended, since it enables you to pursue meaningful capstone or research projects in the chosen track during senior year.
 You may use your remaining ECE electives (remember, you have 9 of them!) to go deeper into the specialization covered by your chosen track, or to broaden into other specializations.

 Next, we provide a list of pre-defined tracks, including the associated depth sequences (which include 4 or more electives), together with additional recommended electives for going deeper in the track.
 In addition to the pre-defined tracks below, you can also craft your own specialization (e.g., on a cross-cutting theme), but you must obtain approval (by the end of the fall quarter of the junior year) from a faculty member in the department that certifies that your course plan includes at least four electives that build depth in your area of interest.